niels-2005/niels-2005/README.md

 ## 📌 Project Highlights

 ### 🔥 [RottenBot — Deep Learning System with Observability](https://github.com/niels-2005/RottenBot)
-A production-style Deep Learning system for image classification,
+A Deep Learning system for image classification,
 built with **TensorFlow, FastAPI, MLflow, Docker, PostgreSQL, Redis, MinIO and Streamlit**.
 Fully instrumented with **OpenTelemetry** for metrics, logs, and traces.
 Designed for **scalability**, **observability**, and **clean service separation**.